Fred Pegram

 Frederick Pegram (19 December 1870 – 23 August 1937) was an English illustrator and cartoonist who produced work for The Pall Mall Gazette, Punch Magazine, The Idler, Illustrated London News, The Tatler, and The Daily Chronicle.
 He studied under Fred Brown and spent some time in Paris.
 He also painted, drew pencil portraits, did watercolours, used chalk and pastel, and produced etchings.
-He became one of the most consistent of magazine illustrators, maintaining a high standard and preferring a Georgian setting for his works.
-He succumbed to lung cancer on 23 August 1937.
+He became one of the most consistent of magazine illustrators.